betaflight/betaflight/docs/VTX.md

 Entries of the vtxtable can be blocked by setting their frequency to 0.
 This is especially useful for bands set to `FACTORY`: The spots of unwanted entries of the videotransmitter's built-in table can be set to 0, effectively disabling them.
-In the example above this was used to only allow frequencies between 5725 and 5875 MHz, as a german pilot would want it to comply with german laws.
-Additionally, the fatshark band was replaced with a new custom one.
+In the example above this was used to only allow frequencies between 5725 and 5875 MHz, as a German pilot would want it to comply with
+German laws.
+Additionally, the Fatshark band was replaced with a new custom one.

 As a starting point, the following table contains the commonly used frequencies:
 ```